Finding a Top Financial Advisor Firm in Orlando, Florida

 Summit Wealth Partners typically works with individuals, private businesses and charitable organizations.
 Its services include investment management, financial planning, tax mitigation, retirement planning, estate and trust creation and charitable giving.
 Notably, Summit Wealth Partners is also the only firm on this list that offers model managers and portfolio strategists.

-Summit Wealth Partners, LLC Strategy
+Summit Wealth Partners Investment Strategy

-Many of Summit Wealth Partners’ investment decisions are based on research tools created by Morningstar, Blackrock, Bloomberg and others.
+Many of Summit Wealth Partners’ investment decisions are based on research tools created by Morningstar, BlackRock, Bloomberg and others.
 Summit Wealth Partners believes these services are integral to choosing well-diversified investments with strong asset allocations.

 Summit focuses on investing your assets in areas with low trading costs and associated taxes.
 Typically, it uses ETFs, exchange-traded notes (ETNs), pooled investment funds and passively managed mutual funds.